mmikowski/hi_score/README.md

 - **11 build** Minimized, obfuscated, and SuperPacked three apps
 - **11 build** Created a unique dist folder for each app with meta-data and build reports

-#### Resolve goal requirements
+After this initial run, many of these steps will not be repeated.
+The install and setup stages, for example, will not be needed again unless the installation changes.
+The code quality checks like linting will only be needed if code files change.
+These dependencies are resolved by `bin/xhi` as discussed below.

+#### Goal dependencies
-Goal requirements are stages that are always run before before the target stage.
-For example, if we run `bin/xhi dev_commit` the `dev_lint`, and `dev_test` stages will be run first to ensure the code quality is acceptable.
+Goal dependencies are stages that are *always* run before before a target stage.
+For example, if we run `bin/xhi dev_commit` the `dev_lint`, and `dev_test` stages will *always* be run first to ensure the code quality is acceptable.
 If either requirement fails, `bin/xhi` exits immediately (with an exit code of 1) and the target stage is not attempted.
-Goal requirements are configured in `package.json.xhi_commandTable`.
+Goal dependencies are defined in `package.json.xhi_commandTable`.
+We don't suggest changing them without careful consideration, but you can.

-#### Resolve environment requirements
+#### Environment dependencies
-Environment requirements must be successfully completed in the development environment before the target stage.
+Environment dependencies must be successfully completed in the development environment before the target stage.
 For example, if we run `bin/xhi dev_commit` but have not run `bin/xhi install`, the `install` stage will be run before the `dev_commit` stage.
-The success or failure of each stage is saved in the state file (`lib/xhi_state.json`) and the next stage is run.
-If the `install` stage succeeds it will not be included in future requirements for `dev_commit` as it will have been completed in the prior run.
+The success or failure of each stage is saved in the state file (`run/xhi_state.json`) and the next stage is run.
+If the `install` stage succeeds it will not be included in future steps for `dev_commit` as it will have been completed in the prior run.
+Environment dependencies are defined in `package.json.xhi_commandTable`.
+Again, we don't suggest changing them without careful consideration.

-Previously completed environment requirements may be invalidated.
-For example, if `bin/xhi install` or `bin/xhi upgrade` fail, the tool will mark the `install` stage as failed and the stage will be attempted again in the next `bin/xhi` invocation that requires it as a requirement.
+Previously completed environment dependencies may be invalidated.
+For example, if `bin/xhi install` or `bin/xhi upgrade` fail, the tool will mark the `install` stage as failed and the stage will be attempted again in the next invocation that requires this stage as a dependencies.

 Explicitly requested stages will always run regardless of their last success status.
 For example, `bin/xhi dev_lint` may or may not run the `install` stage, but `bin/xhi install,dev_lint` will *always* run the `install` stage because it is explicitly listed. `bin/xhi help-dev_lint` will also run `install` since it is explicitly within the range provided (`help-dev_lint`).
-We can reset the status by removing the `stage_status_map` from the `run/xhi_state.json` file.
+We reset the status by removing the `stage_status_map` from the `run/xhi_state.json` file.

 ### Exit status
-If all the stages of a range are successful an exit status of `0` is provided.
-If any stage fails processing of the range stops and an exit status of `1` is provided.
+If all the stages of a range are successfully run an exit status of `0` is returned.
+If any stage fails processing stops and an exit status of `1` is provided.
 In Bash, the return status is available in the `$?` environment variable.
-If we apply minor adjustments to disable terminal interaction `bin/xhi` should be capable of integration to other tool chains.
+If we apply minor adjustments to disable terminal interaction, `bin/xhi` should be capable of integration to other tool chains.

 ---
 ## Create a new application
-We can create a new application by adding a set of directories as shown below.
+We create a new application by adding files as shown below.

 ```
 hi_score/